Cyber Threats Enterprises Should Watch Out for in 2020

 Supply Chain Malware

 Threat actors will be taking advantage of software and hardware from the inception point in the supply chain.
-Malware that finds itself in company computers will actually come from the factories where the components are built and subsequently compromised.
+Malware in company computers will actually come from the factories where the components are built and subsequently compromised.
 These components are attached to legitimate products, which are then unwittingly utilised and incorporated into an enterprise’s system.
-This then opens up the target for a larger attack that can permeate an entire network, often going undetected until it is too late.
+This then opens up the target for a larger attack that can permeate an entire network.
+The attack that often goes undetected until it is too late.

 As more companies migrate their systems to the cloud, there is an increasing urgency to address emerging security concerns.
-The cloud continues to be an attractive target for hackers who can compromise data as they are transmitted.
+The cloud is an attractive target for hackers who can compromise data once they transmit.
 What’s more, employees themselves could unknowingly exploit vulnerabilities in the cloud through misuse.
 Next year, Net explains that the responsibility to uphold cloud security will also be on the company, and not just the cloud service provider.
 This means that enterprises should start providing training to educate workers on the proper and safe use of the cloud.